After meeting Adolf Hitler when she was 17 years old, Eva Braun became the Nazi dictator's long-time mistress before marrying him on April 29, 1945.

 After the suicide attempt, Eva Braun and Adolf Hitler grew closer.
 She moved into the guest room at one of Hitler’s properties, and during the war she began living at the Berghof Chalet in the Bavarian Alps.

 Although she was Hitler’s mistress for over a decade, Braun never joined the Nazi Party.
 But she supported Hitler’s policies and became one of the most important figures in the dictator’s inner circle.

 In the late 1930s and 1940s, Braun began to control access to Hitler.
 Nazi leaders like Albert Speer and Joseph Goebbels sought Eva Braun out to strengthen their connection to him.

-So Braun was more than just a shallow girl.
 “Within the hierarchy of Hitler’s inner circle, Eva Braun had a strong position,” argues Görtemaker.